Harry Pierpont: Escape attempt, Howard County jail

-Trial, Howard County, Indiana Circuit Court
+Trial, Howard County Circuit Court

-Pierpont's parents came to Kokomo from their home in Brazil, Indiana on Saturday, April 4, 1925 and arranged with the firm of Overman & Healy and Carl Bree to look after the interests of Harry when arraigned and to defend him in his upcoming trial.
+Pierpont's parents came to Kokomo from their home in Brazil, Indiana, on Saturday, April 4, 1925 and arranged with the firm of Overman & Healy and Carl Bree to look after the interests of Harry when arraigned and to defend him in his upcoming trial.
 Pierpont's attorneys did not yet admit that his name was anything other than Frank Mason, the alias given in Detroit.

 On April 5, 1925, Pierpont and Skeer were taken into city court in Kokomo, where Howard County prosecutor Homer Miller announced to City Judge Joe Cripe that by agreement between him and the attorneys for the prisoners, the preliminary hearing might be set for Thursday (April 9) afternoon, and the judge agreed.
-Prosecutor Miller expected the prisoners to be bound over to the Howard circuit court, bonds to be fixed and a hearing held before Judge John Marshall.
+Prosecutor Miller expected the prisoners to be bound over to the Howard circuit court, bonds to be fixed, and a hearing held before Judge John Marshall.

 Howard County Sheriff Joseph Lindley adamantly denied reports that Pierpont and Skeer would be spirited away to another jail for safekeeping, presumably the Pendleton reformatory.
 Local reports indicated that citizens were concerned the ancient jail would be inadequate to hold experienced criminals Sheriff Lindley kept Pierpont and Skeer under heavy guard and denied visitors to the cellhouse for fear of a jail delivery.

-Fort Wayne police reported that there was strong evidence that the trio of Pierpont, Skeer and Hayes were involved in the holdup of the A & P store there on March 21, 1925.
+Fort Wayne police reported that there was strong evidence that the trio of Pierpont, Skeer, and Hayes were involved in the holdup of the A & P store there on March 21, 1925.

 On April 6, 1925, Louise Brunner of Fort Wayne, held as a material witness and girlfriend of Skeer, was released under bond and allowed to return to her mother.

-Bond for the bank bandits was set at the sum of $10,000 each, and attorney C.T.
-Brown was engaged to defend Skeer.
+Bond for the bank bandits was set at the sum of $10,000 each, and attorney C. T. Brown was engaged to defend Skeer.

 On May 6, 1925, Pierpont took the stand and in a surprise defense move, practically admitted to all the evidence contained in Skeer's confession.
-Pierpont told of entering and holding up the bank and then fleeing to Fort Wayne, where the loot was divided between him and three others.
+Pierpont told of entering and holding up the bank and then fleeing to Fort Wayne, where the loot was divided among him and three others.
 However, Pierpont stated that Skeer was the planner of the robbery.
 Pierpont was convicted and sentenced to serve a sentence of ten to twenty-one years, and fined $1000.00.